spress/spress.yosymfony.com/docs/2.0/developers/index.md

 ## The plugin {#plugin}

-Your plugin class have to implement Spress `PluginInterface` interface.
+A plugin class must implement `PluginInterface`.
 Required methods are:

 * `initialize` method where you add your events to event listener.